caleorourke/orange/pages/getting-started.md

 ---
 layout: pages
-heading: Getting Started
+title: Getting Started
-intro: Shift focus toward creating better products.
+tagline: Shift focus toward creating better products.
 date: March 13, 2015
 order: 1
 baseurl: "../../"
 ---

-> "Life's too short to build something no one wants." --- Ash Maurya, Founder, *Spark59* and Author, *Running Lean*
+> "Life's too short to build something no one wants." --- Ash Maurya

 Many of us in the field of product development realize that creating products has more in common with art and philosophy than with applied sciences.
 And by inching ourselves away from mechanized methods, we’re able to explore creative solutions and contribute more to the product experience as a whole.
 This charter provides practical concepts to help improve how you make products going forward.

 ---

-# About {{site.github.name}}
+# About the {{site.github.title}}

-{{site.github.name}} pushes products beyond the traditional boundaries of a project---starting from ideation, to development, to adoption, to incremental improvement.
+The {{site.github.title}} pushes products beyond the traditional boundaries of a project---starting from ideation, to development, to adoption, to incremental improvement.
 It derives from the bits of several methods:

 * Lean/Kanban
 * Agile/Scrum
 * Practical Product Management (Pragmatic Marketing)
 * Design Thinking

-## Prototyping to Delivery
+### Prototyping to Delivery

-At its core, {{site.github.name}} places emphasis on __prototyping__, __balanced teams__, __customer discovery__, and __reduced cycles__, with the intent of:
+At its core, {{site.github.title}} places emphasis on __prototyping__, __balanced teams__, __customer discovery__, and __reduced cycles__, with the intent of:

 * Clearly defining how we manage products through their lifecycles
 * Incrementally adding new practices and workflows